 What are Preferred Stocks?

-Preferred stocks are the extension of common stocks but preferred stockholders are given preference in dividend pay-out.
+Preferred stocks are the extension of common stocks, but preferred stockholders are given preference in dividend pay-out.

-For example, if a company issues preferred shares, the dividend payout remains fixed.
-The rate is usually higher than the dividend payout ratio of common stockholders.
+For example, if a company issues preferred shares, the dividend pay-outDividend Pay-outThe dividend payout ratio is the ratio between the total amount of dividends paid (preferred and normal dividend) to the company's net income.
+Formula = Dividends/Net Income remains fixed.
+The rate is usually higher than the dividend pay-out ratio of common stockholders.

 - When someone owns preference shares, he is entitled to receive dividends just like common stockholders.
 But the only difference is preference shareholders will be given preference in offering dividends.

-Rights of preferred stockholders
+Rights of Preferred Stockholders

 - Right to get preferred treatment after liquidation: Even when the business liquidates, the preferred stockholders are given preference in paying out the dividend first.
 However, they’re not paid first since the company needs to pay off the liabilities first.
 But they get paid off before common stockholders.
 It may so happen that common stockholders would receive nothing since the money after liquidation gets exhausted after paying off the liabilities and the dividends of preferred stockholders.

 - Right to receive arrears later: If a company doesn’t pay its preference shareholders in a year due to a particular reason, it has to pay them the arrears the next year.
 It is a special right, and preferred stockholders only enjoy it.
 Common stockholders don’t enjoy this right.
 If they are not paid in a year, the arrears aren’t paid the next year.